Quick Navigation

 Related Sections

-- Section 109: Burden of proving fact especially within knowledge
+- Section 107: Burden of proving fact to be proved to make evidence admissible

 Related Acts